 - Cost: Entrance fee is ¥620 ($5,54) per person.

-- Food recommendation: The Hotel Okura Garden Terrace is on the first floor of the museum and has so many meals that will delight your palate and comfortably curb your appetite!
-We suggest going for the pasta of the day, as it is the special (it also happens to be incredibly scrumptious!)
+- Food recommendation: The Hotel Okura Garden Terrace is on the first floor of the museum.
+The food here will delight your palate and should curb your appetite!
+We suggest going for the pasta of the day.

-This world-class museum is completely modern, despite its age, and has some really cool displays!
-You will be taken on a journey from the beginning of technological advancements in Tokyo, right to the very latest in robotics.
+Despite its age, this world-class museum is completely modern and has some really cool displays!
+You will be taken on a journey from the beginning of technological advancements in Tokyo (ie the wheel), right up to the very latest in robotics.

-There are fascinating and fun interactive displays on space development and how our expansion in the understanding of the universe has grown!
-It is amazing to learn so much in a way that is so forward-thinking and easy to enjoy.
+There are fascinating and fun interactive displays on space development explaining how our understanding of the universe has grown (ie, we no longer think it is been carried on a giant turtle).

 Insiders Tip: The park is also known as the Ministry of Education Museum, Tokyo Museum, and Tokyo Science Museum.